discordjs/guide/guide/slash-commands/advanced-creation.md

 * `String`, `Integer`, `Number` and `Boolean` options all accept primitive values of their associated type.
   * `Integer` only accepts whole numbers.
-  * `Number` accepts btoh whole numbers and decimals.
+  * `Number` accepts both whole numbers and decimals.
 * `User`, `Channel`, `Role` and `Mentionable` options will show a selection list in the Discord interface for their associated type, or will accept a Snowflake (id) as input.
 * `Attachment` options prompt the user to make an upload along with the slash command.
 * `Subcommand` and `SubcommandGroup` options allow you to have branching pathways of subsequent options for your commands - more on that later on this page.